aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/oleformat/oleicon/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 120
+weight: 70
 url: /net/aspose.words.drawing/oleformat/oleicon/
 ---
 ## OleFormat.OleIcon property

 Gets the draw aspect of the OLE object.
-When true, the OLE object is displayed as an icon.
-When false, the OLE object is displayed as content.
+When **true**, the OLE object is displayed as an icon.
+When **false**, the OLE object is displayed as content.

 ```csharp
 public bool OleIcon { get; }